Susanna Truong Table Mountain

 What is the culture like?

 The culture at Systech is often described as horizontal.
-From my personal experience this means, as a junior, you will be asked for your opinion and will be given a platform to be heard.
-This is something that I found refreshing in comparison to the strict hierarchical structure of normal firms.
+From my personal experience this means you will be asked for your opinion and will be given a platform to be heard.
+This is something that I found refreshing in comparison to the strict hierarchical structure of more traditional practices.

 This also means that you are not necessarily confined to your role and will be given the opportunity to take on as much responsibility as you can handle.
 The firm very much recognises potential and provides a nurturing environment for growth.